JustinUrf/pizza-parlor/README.md

 Copyright (c) 01/27/23

-## Test Driven Development
+# Test Driven Development

-Describe: function PizzaParlor() {}
+## Describe: function PizzaParlor() {}

 Test: It is a constructor that should contain a Pizzas{} as an object and a currentId counter that increments with the passing of more pizza's.

 Code : pizzaParlor = new PizzaParlor();
-console.log(pizzaParlor);
-console.log(pizzaParlor.currentId)

 Expected Output : >pizzaParlor {

   this.pizzas = {}

   this.currentId = 0;

 }

+## Describe: PizzaParlor.prototype.addPizza = function(pizza) {
+  this.pizzas = pizza;
+}

+Test: it should add a pizza to the Pizza parlor

+Code: pizzaParlor.addPizza(newPizza1);

+Expected Output: > pizzaParlor {
+  this.pizzas = {newPizza1,}
+}

+## Describe: PizzaParlor.prototype.assignId, function();

+Test: It should iterate the pizzaParlor's Id by 1 and return its current id.

+code : Address

+Expected Output : 1,